 Sci-Fi Dine-in Theater Restaurant — This is one of the most unique experiences in this park.
 You sit in little cars and order your food while you watch classic movies on the big screen.
 This restaurant has a lot of burgers, but they also have steaks and fancier options if you’re in the mood.

 Eating at a table-service restaurant can easily take up to 2 hours.
 But during the heat of the day, that’s often just what your family needs.
 You’re done eating and you’re reading to get back to the parks.
 What’s next?

 Really it depends on your group.
 Hollywood Studios offers a number of shows that can offer hours of fun and keep you out of the heat.
 Of course, watching shows isn’t for everyone.
 If your group hates shows, you can always brave the long lines and try to ride a few more things!

 We’re going to split the remaining section of the touring plan into two sections: One for people who want to see as many shows as possible, and one for those who don’t.

 I Don’t Want to Spend An Afternoon Watching Shows

 If shows aren’t your thing, can you ride the big rides again?
 Well, that depends on what the wait times look like.
-Typically you will find that wait times in the afternoon hours are extremely high in the summer months, so this may not be a viable option.
+Typically you will find that wait times in the afternoon hours are extremely high during busy seasons, so this may not be a viable option.
 You can check and see if any fastpasses are available for the top rides, but this is unlikely to be the case.
 We’ve already booked a 4th fastpass, however, so we’ll start there.

 Planning an Afternoon Around the Shows